opoupeney/dfd/source/devguide/ref-dfx-studio-explorer.rst

 |

 .. image:: ../images/devguide/dfx-create-app.png
+   :width: 700px

+In GENERAL settings there are three application properties that can be defined:

+* Application Properities
+* Web Login Page Definition
+* Mobile Login Page Definition

+**Application Properties**

-In GENERAL settings the mainApplication Properities are defined.
-These include Application Name, Application Title, Logo and Creation Date.
+The Application Properities are defined her.
+These include Application Name, Application Title, Logo and Creation Date/Time stamp.
 See :ref:`app-create-label` to see how to define General Application Properities and create an application.

+**Web Login Page Definition**

+This option contains the code to generate your Web application login.
+You are free to modify this code to your web application requirements.

+**Mobile Login Page Definition**

+This option contains the code to generate your Web application login.
+You are free to modify this code to your web application requirements.

 |